Harem, Syria: Mongol destruction

 When the Mongols led by Hulagu Khan invaded in 1260, much of Harem was destroyed including its castle, and its population was massacred.
 What is left of the castle dates back to the Muslim-Crusader wars between 1164 and 1268.

 19th and 20th centuries

 In the early 1800s, the Barmada family rebuild Harem after it was completely destroyed by the Mongols in the 13th century.

 The landlords of Harem between the 1800s until 1963 belonged to four main families: Barmada, Kayali, Al-Kikhia and Hananu.

 In 1980, the Syrian government confiscated all the properties and lands of Barmada family.

 Syrian Civil War

 During the Syrian Civil War, the town remained loyal to the Syrian government led by Bashar al-Assad before surrendering to the Free Syrian Army in a two-month long battle in late 2012.
-By late 2014, Harem had become the local headquarters for the Islamist al-Nusra Front.
+By late 2014, Harem had become the local headquarters for the al-Qaeda affiliate al-Nusra Front.

-On 24 January 2016, Ahrar ash-Sham expelled al-Nusra Front from Harem, after tensions between the two groups boiled over.
-Subsequent clashes erupted in the nearby town of Salqin.

 On 23 October 2025, a ceasefire was agreed between the Syrian Armed Forces and Firqat al-Ghuraba, after the latter's camp was sieged the day before in the city.